carpentries/task-forces/2022/workshop-capacity/workshop-capacity.md

 they are having the desired effects.

 ### Objective
-The objective of this task force is to evaluate three possible medium-term solutions to the problem of low Instructor availability and provide a recommendation to the Executive Team as to which solution to pursue.
-The recommended solution should be able to be implemented quickly
-(immediately to within 2 months) and should be sustainable for up to one year.
-The three solutions to explore are:
+The objective of this task force is to identify a solution to the problem of low Instructor availability and provide a recommendation to the Executive Team.
+The recommended solution will be implemented quickly (immediately to within 2 months) and should be sustainable for up to one year.
+Two potential solutions to explore are provided below, however, the task force should brainstorm and weigh the pros and cons of all potential solutions:

-1. Hiring a new Core Team member for one year who will have a significant portion of their time dedicated to teaching workshops,
-2. Utilizing Core Team members to teach workshops, and
+- Utilizing Core Team members to teach workshops, and
-3. Reducing our workshop offerings to match Instructor availability and communicating explicitly with Members about reduced capacity.
+- Reducing our workshop offerings to match Instructor availability and communicating explicitly with Members about reduced capacity.

 ### Deliverables
-1. A pros and cons matrix comparing the three solutions listed above.
+1. A pros and cons matrix comparing potential solutions.
 2. An explicit recommendation as to which solution to pursue.

 The remaining deliverables are dependent upon which solution is recommended:
-1. Hiring a new Core Team member
-  * A proposed job description showing a rough breakdown of job duties
-  * A communication plan for how we will announce this position to our community, including how we will address potential concerns
-  * An estimate of how many workshops this person will be able to teach monthly

-2. Core Team members teaching workshops
+1. Core Team members teaching workshops
   * A list of which CT members can teach which lessons
   * An estimate of how much capacity it will add to our workshops for all certified CT Instructors to teach for 5% of their time
   * Some ideas about what other work can be put down to give CT members this capacity

-3. Reducing our workshops
+2. Reducing our workshops
   * Talking points for how we will communicate this with Members and others requesting workshops
   * An estimate of how many Silver Memberships we can support with our current capacity